 Fujifilm X-T10 Build Quality

-Fuji lists the dimensions of the X-T10 as 118.4 x 82.8 x 40.8mm, which is equivalent to 4.7 x 3.3 x 1.6 inches, with a minimum depth of 31.9mm, which is equivalent to 1.3 inches.
-In comparison, the dimensions of the X-T1 are given as 129.0 x 89.8 x 46.7mm, which is equivalent to 5.0 x 3.5 x 1.8 inches, and a minimum depth of The body of the X-T10 weighs 331 grams (11.7 ounces), whereas the X-T1 weighs 390 grams (13.7 ounces).
+Fuji lists the dimensions of the X-T10 as 118.4 x 82.8 x 40.8mm, equivalent to 4.7 x 3.3 x 1.6 inches, with a minimum depth of 31.9mm, equal to 1.3 inches.
+In comparison, the dimensions of the X-T1 are given as 129.0 x 89.8 x 46.7mm, which is similar to 5.0 x 3.5 x 1.8 inches, and a minimum depth of The body of the X-T10 weighs 331 grams (11.7 ounces), whereas the X-T1 weighs 390 grams (13.7 ounces).

 Fujifilm X-T10 Performance